 (c) We do not keep personal data any longer than is necessary for business purposes, and we delete personal data when it is no longer necessary in accordance with our retention schedules.
 In some cases, we may anonymize your personal data.
 We use the following criteria to determine our retention periods: the amount, nature and sensitivity of your information, the reasons for which we collect and process your personal data, the length of time we have an ongoing relationship with you and provide you with access to our Site and/or Services, and applicable legal requirements.
 We will retain personal information we collect from you where we have an ongoing legitimate business need to do so (for example, to comply with applicable legal, tax or accounting requirements).
 Additionally, we cannot delete information when it is needed for the establishment, exercise or defense of legal claims (also known as a “litigation hold”).
 In this case, the information must be retained as long as needed for exercising respective potential legal claims.

 (d) We use your personal data to communicate with you via our Site and by email to make you aware of the information, products and services that are available through New Harbinger, to provide customer service, and to conduct surveys.

 When We Share Information

 We disclose your personal information as described below.
-We do not buy or sell personal data, and we do not share personal data except in certain cases with our subsidiary, Praxis Continuing Education and Training.
+We do not sell personal data, and we do not share personal data except in certain cases with our subsidiary, Praxis Continuing Education and Training.
 In these cases, notice will be given.

 Third-Party Service Providers